ryanklee/think-taink/docs/implementation_plan.md

    c.
 Design an interface for ethical impact assessments of experiment designs
    d.
 Create a mechanism for logging and auditing ethical considerations throughout the experiment lifecycle
    e.
 Implement a dashboard for monitoring ethical compliance across experiments
+   f.
+Develop a framework for addressing biases in AI-driven financial services
+   g.
+Implement federated learning techniques for distributed bias mitigation

 5. Develop Data Collection and Analysis Engine:
    a.
 Design a flexible data model for capturing diverse experimental data